Key Concepts

 Frameworks

-Every project uses one of three frameworks.
-"Agentic" creates autonomous agents that reason with LLMs, use tools, and decide their own next actions.
-"Conversation Flow" builds structured, step-by-step dialogs where you define every path explicitly on the canvas.
-"Outbound" creates scheduled content pipelines that generate, approve, and publish posts to social channels (LinkedIn, Twitter, email, Slack, Discord, or webhooks).
-Choose agentic for open-ended tasks, conversation-flow for predictable scripted interactions, and outbound for automated content distribution.
+Every project uses one of three frameworks, set at creation.
+"Agentic" creates autonomous agents that reason with LLMs, decide their own next actions, and run on Conduet's agent harness — phases, tool catalogues, and state are the configuration surface, not a graph.
+"Conversation Flow" builds structured, step-by-step dialogs you assemble on a visual canvas.
+"Outbound" creates scheduled content pipelines that generate, approve, and publish posts to social channels.
+See the Runtime Modes page for a deeper comparison of agentic vs conversation-flow.

 Workflows